dlenroc/appium-html-driver/README.md

 # Appium HTML Driver · [![NPM Version](https://img.shields.io/npm/v/@dlenroc/appium-html-driver?cacheSeconds=86400)](https://www.npmjs.com/package/@dlenroc/appium-html-driver) ![Node.js Version](https://img.shields.io/node/v/@dlenroc/appium-html-driver)

-An HTML driver that allows running commands in the context of instrumented pages regardless of the target platform
+An HTML driver that allows running WebDriver commands in the context of web applications running on any device with decent JS support.

 Note:

-- Interaction via `remote control` and `JS` is different, so I advise to use `remote control` where possible
+- Interaction via `remote control` and `JS` is different, so I advise to use `remote control` where possible.
-- Installation / Launch of the application is beyond the scope of the driver and must be performed separately
+- Installation / Launch of the application is beyond the scope of the driver and must be performed separately.

 ## Installation